chaodonghu/openai-zap-organization-folder-name-suggestion/README.md

 ### Auth

 Set up with NextAuth as a Zapier Oauth app and shares auth with https://zapier-staging.com.
 If you are logged in on zapier-staging then that session will be shared in local development here and in Vercel preview environments for merge requests.

-Thanks to @sean.pitstick  for letting me run with his hack week idea and providing recommendations on where to start!

-Big shoutout to @will.hitchcock for making an awesome starter project that I was able to leverage and work on